isi-nlp/uroman/README.txt

 Bibliography: Ulf Hermjakob, Jonathan May, and Kevin Knight.
 2018.
 Out-of-the-box universal romanization tool uroman.
 In Proceedings of the 56th Annual Meeting of Association for Computational Linguistics, Demo Track.
 [Best Demo Paper Award]

+Changes in version 1.2.8
+ * Improved support for Georgian.
+ * Updated UnicodeData.txt to version 13 (2021) with several new scripts (10% larger).
+ * Preserve various symbols (as opposed to mapping to the symbols' names).
+ * Various small improvements.
 Changes in version 1.2.7
  * Improved support for Pashto.
 Changes in version 1.2.6